 The ERO archives are full of fascinating stories of people and places.

-Established in 1938, the Essex Record Office cares for documents, maps, images and sound and video recordings that together tell the stories of nearly 1,000 years of Essex history.
+Established in 1938, the Essex Record Office cares for documents, maps, images and sound and video recordings that together tell the stories of over 1,000 years of Essex history.

 Our holdings, which include parish registers, diaries, letters, court records, wartime records, manorial records and school records, take up nearly 8 miles of shelving, making us one of the largest county archives in England.